lweasel/piquant/docs/commands.rst

 In addition to the command line options common to all ``piquant.py`` commands (see :ref:`common-options` above), the ``prepare-quant-dirs`` command takes the following additional options:

-* ``--transcript-gtf``: The path to a GTF formatted file describing the transcripts that were simulated by FluxSimulator.
+* ``--transcript-gtf``: The path to a GTF formatted file describing the transcripts from which reads were simulated by *FluxSimulator*.
 This GTF file location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
-The transcripts GTF file should be the same as were supplied to the ``prepare_read_dirs`` command (see :ref:`Prepare read directories <prepare-read-dirs>` above).
+The transcripts GTF file should be the same as was supplied to the ``prepare_read_dirs`` command (see :ref:`Prepare read directories <prepare-read-dirs>` above).
 * ``--genome-fasta``: The path to a directory containing per-chromosome genome sequences in FASTA-formatted files.
 This directory location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
 The genome sequences should be the same as were supplied to the ``prepare_read_dirs`` command.
 * ``--nocleanup``: When run, quantification tools may create a number of output files.
 Unless ``--nocleanup`` is specified, the  ``run_quantification`` Bash script will be constructed so as to delete all of these, except those essential for *piquant* to calculate the accuracy with which quantification has been performed.
 * ``--plot-format``: The file format in which graphs produced during the analysis of this quantification run will be written to - one of "pdf", "svg" or "png" (default "pdf").
-* ``--grouped-threshold``: When producing graphs against groups of transcripts determined by a transcript classifier, only groups with greater than this number of transcripts will contribute to the plot.
+* ``--grouped-threshold``: When producing graphs against groups of transcripts determined by a transcript classifier (see :ref:`assessment-transcript-classifiers`_), only groups with greater than this number of transcripts will contribute to the plot.

 Prepare for quantification (``prequantify``)
 --------------------------------------------

-Some quantification tools may require some action to be taken prior to quantifying transcript expression which, however, only needs to be executed once for a particular set of transcripts and genome sequences - for example, preparing a Bowtie [Bowtie]_ index for the genome, or creating transcript sequences.
+Some quantification tools may require some action to be taken prior to quantifying transcript expression which, however, only needs to be executed once for a particular set of transcripts and genome sequences - for example, preparing a *Bowtie* [Bowtie]_ index for the genome, or creating transcript FASTA sequences.
 The ``piquant.py`` command ``prequantify`` will execute these pre-quantification actions for any quantification tools specified by the command line option ``--quant-method``.

 Note that prequantification can, if necessary, be run manually for any particular quantification tool by executing the appropriate ``run_simulation.sh`` script with the ``-p`` command line option.